Looking for the top things to do in Orlando?

 Disney World is obviously the most visited place in Orlando!
-Disney World consist of four parks.
+Disney World consists of four parks.
 Magic Kingdom, Hollywood Studios, Animal Kingdom, and Epcot.
 It also has two water parks Blizzard Beach and Typhoon Lagoon.

 Disney World encompasses 30,000 acres!
 It is a massive resort!
 There are 25 resort hotels located on the property.
-200 food locations and 90 full service restaurants are located on the property.
+200 food locations and 90 full-service restaurants are located on the property.
 You can truly drive for 15 minutes and still be on the property.

 Universal Studios and the Wizarding World of Harry Potter

 Universal is another highlight of Orlando.
 If you are a Harry Potter fan it should be on the top of your list of places to visit.
-Universal consist of three parks, Island of Adventure, Universal Studios, and Volcano Bay.
-Both Universal Studios and Islands of Adventure have the Wizarding World of Harry Potter, in fact if you want to ride the Hogwarts Express you need to purchase and double park pass.
+Universal consists of three parks, Island of Adventure, Universal Studios, and Volcano Bay.
+Both Universal Studios and Islands of Adventure have the Wizarding World of Harry Potter, in fact, if you want to ride the Hogwarts Express you need to purchase and double park pass.

 Differences Between the Parks

-Volcano Bay is a full themed water park.
+Volcano Bay is a full-themed water park.
 Universal Studios has attractions and rides based more on movies and TV shows.
 Islands of Adventure is full of thrill rides.

 Universal has eight resorts located very close to the parks.
 The longer you stay the more discount ticket price you will get.
 Universal runs promotions all the time. (buy 2 days get 2 free and so on) You will have to check what the current promo is.
-For us we only had one day, which made the cost more than Disney World!
+For us, we only had one day, which made the cost more than Disney World!